OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 **Note:** The first `vagrant up` process can take a while since the entire OpenSwitch repository is fetched and built.

 ## Connecting to the OpenSwitch instance
-After following the steps above *"Configuring the system to work with OpenSwitch"*, an OpenSwitch image has been built and Docker has been configured to run that OpenSwitch image.
+After following the steps above *"Installing the OpenSwitch development environment"*, an OpenSwitch image has been built and Docker has been configured to run that OpenSwitch image.
 Use the following steps to connect to OpenSwitch.
 The following steps are performed in the newly created Ubuntu VM.

 1. Run a shell on the Docker instance with `docker exec -ti ops bash`
 2. Run `vtysh` to start the OpenSwitch  CLI.